Aaron Nesmith NBA Preview vs. the Celtics

 Aaron Nesmith Insights vs. the Celtics

-- Nesmith is responsible for attempting 8.0% of his team's field goal attempts this season with 8.1 per game.

-- Nesmith's opponents, the Celtics, have one of the slowest offensive tempos, ranking 26th, averaging 102.1 possessions per game, while his Pacers average 106.3 per game, which ranks 10th among NBA teams.

-- The Celtics concede 110.4 points per game, third-ranked in the league.
+- The Celtics are the third-best defensive squad in the NBA, conceding 110.1 points per contest.

-- On the boards, the Celtics have given up 43.3 rebounds per game, which puts them 16th in the league.
+- On the glass, the Celtics are ranked 14th in the league, giving up 43.2 rebounds per contest.

+- The Celtics concede 24.6 assists per contest, fifth-ranked in the NBA.

-- In terms of assists, the Celtics have conceded 24.6 per game, fifth in the NBA.
+- In terms of 3-pointers, the Celtics are 22nd in the NBA, conceding 13.7 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!